sansin5982/Statistics-with-R/Chapter-5-Graphs.md

 identify patterns, and communicate insights effectively.
 Here are some commonly used graphs in statistics:

-### Grammar of graphics

--   2 principals
-    -   Graphics = distinct layers of grammatical elements
-    -   Meaningful plots through aesthetic mappings

-### Essential grammatical elements

--   Data The dataset being plotted
--   Aesthetics The scales onto which we map our data
--   Geometries The visual elements used for our data
--   Facets Plotting small multiples
--   Statistics Representation of our data to aid understanding
--   Coordinates The space on which data will be plotted
--   Themes All non-data ink

 ## Bar Chart

 A bar chart displays the distribution of categorical or discrete data.